-Sara F. Jacoby, MPH, MSN, PhD
+Sara F. Jacoby, MPH, MSN, PhD, FAAN

 Cities are dynamic places that can promote health and at the same time be the foundation for profound health inequalities.
-My research focuses on how injury risks and outcomes intersect with the social and economic conditions of urban environments.
+My research focuses on how injury risks and outcomes intersect with the social and structural conditions of urban environments.

 Education